ltog/osmi-addresses/README.md

 ## Branches

-You should find at least two branches in the Git repository:
+You should find at least two branches in the GitHub repository:

-- **master**: The software as it is running at http://tools.geofabrik.de/osmi/?view=addresses
+- `master`: The development version containing the newest features and fixes
-- **dev**: The development version containing the newest features and fixes
+- `currently_running_on_geofabrik_server`: The software as it is running at http://tools.geofabrik.de/osmi/?view=addresses

 ## Compilation